microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaGroupMember.md

 ```powershell
 PS C:\> Add-EntraBetaGroupMember -ObjectId "056b2531-005e-4f3e-be78-01a71ea30a04" -RefObjectId "996d39aa-fdac-4d97-aa3d-c81fb47362ac"
 ```
-This command adds a member to a group.
+This command Adds a member to a group.

 ## Parameters